 This comes in handy if you need to process a free product, or maybe you're treating a VIP customer to a free service.
 This will ensure that your Cash or EFTPOS settlements don't skew when it comes time to processing the sale through POS.

 You can click here to learn how to create a new payment method.

-If you have previously processed sales as On Account, and client's account balances are accumulating, you would use this payment method to balance them to $0.
-This article shows how this is done.
+If you have previously processed sales as On Account—and client account balances are accumulating—you can use the Account Corrections payment method to balance them to $0.
+Click here to see how this is done.